 Can too much Lucozade cause diarrhea?

-Due to the high acidity of Lucozade drinks, drinking too much of it can lead to nausea, heartburn, and yes, even diarrhoea.
+Due to the high acidity of Lucozade drinks, drinking too much of it can lead to nausea, heartburn, and yes, even diarrhea.

 Conclusion – Is Lucozade good or bad for you?